 If you build it, they will come!

 Home buyers who are on the fence should understand that the earlier you get into a contract the more control you can have with the end product.
-Things like:
+Selections like:

 - making kitchen decisions like cabinets, granite or appliances